‘Back to Brownback’ platform drops political bomb, 2022 election heats up

-TOPEKA, (KSNT)— The 2022 race for governor is heating up with what appears to be among several political attacks ahead of the upcoming election.
+TOPEKA, Kan.
+(KSNT) — The 2022 race for governor is heating up with what appears to be among several political attacks ahead of the upcoming election.

 The Kansas Democratic Party, KDP, launched a new website, called “Back to Brownback,” on Monday, aimed at Republican front-runner Attorney General Derek Schmidt.
 Schmidt and democratic incumbent Governor Laura Kelly are expected to face-off this November.